-- (c) To ensure the Safeguarding policy is updated in line with guidance and statutory policies. - (d) To quality assures all records and referrals to external agencies. - (e) To complete annual safeguarding audits are completed and shared with the appropriate stakeholders, including the Safeguarding Trustee. - (f) To support the Academy Principals with allegations against staff and attending any relevant meetings. - (g) To chair the Trust Safeguarding Network meeting. - (h) To ensure all relevant safeguarding updates and best practices are shared within the Trust via the Safeguarding Network Meetings. - (i) To be aware of any pupils who are at a critical stage of their CP plan. - (j) To provide advice to stakeholders concerning welfare, safeguarding and child protection issues. - (k) To meet with the Safeguarding Trustee annually. - (I) To provide regular updates to the Central Executive team. - (m) To oversee the Single Central Record across the academy sites. - (n) To work alongside the Trust Data Protection Officer with regards to Subject Access Requests with a safeguarding nature.
+- a) To support and advise on a safeguarding training programme in partnership with the academies. - b) To work collaboratively with colleagues offering support and guidance. - c) To ensure the Safeguarding policy is updated in line with guidance and statutory policies. - d) To quality assures all records and referrals to external agencies. - e) To complete annual safeguarding audits are completed and shared with the appropriate stakeholders, including the Safeguarding Trustee. - f) To support the Academy Principals with allegations against staff and attending any relevant meetings. - g) To chair the Trust Safeguarding Network meeting. - h) To ensure all relevant safeguarding updates and best practices are shared within the Trust via the Safeguarding Network Meetings. - i) To be aware of any pupils who are at a critical stage of their CP plan. - j) To provide advice to stakeholders concerning welfare, safeguarding and child protection issues. - k) To meet with the Safeguarding Trustee annually. - I) To provide regular updates to the Central Executive team. - m) To oversee the Single Central Record across the academy sites. n.
+To work alongside the Trust Data Protection Officer with regards to Subject Access Requests with a safeguarding nature. - n) To work alongside the Trust Data Protection Officer with regards to Subject Access Requests with a safeguarding nature.

+12. The Principal

-5.19 The Principal
+The Principal is responsible for:

-- 5.20.
-The Principal is responsible for the implementation of this policy, including: - (a) Ensuring that staff (including temporary staff) and volunteers are informed of our systems that support safeguarding, including this policy, as part of their induction. - (b) Communicating this policy to parent/carers when their child joins the school and via the school website. - (c) Ensuring that the DSL has appropriate time, funding, training and resources and that there is always adequate cover if the DSL is absent. - (d) Ensuring that all staff undertake appropriate safeguarding and child protection training and update this regularly.
-This must include online safety training and ensure staff have clear understanding of the filtering and monitoring arrangements across the academy. - (e) Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3)
+- a) implementation of this policy, including - b) Ensuring that staff (including temporary staff) and volunteers are informed of our systems that support safeguarding, including this policy, as part of their induction. - c) Communicating this policy to parent/carers when their child joins the school and via the school website. - d) Ensuring that the DSL has appropriate time, funding, training and resources and that there is always adequate cover if the DSL is absent. - e) Ensuring that all staff undertake appropriate safeguarding and child protection training and update this regularly.
+This must include online safety training and ensure staff have clear understanding of the filtering and monitoring arrangements across the academy. - f) Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3)

-5.21 Virtual school heads
+13. Virtual school Heads

-5.22.
 Virtual school heads have a non-statutory responsibility for the strategic oversight of the educational attendance, attainment and progress of pupils with a social worker.
 They should also identify and engage with key professionals, e.g. DSLs, SENCOs, social workers, mental health leads and others.

-6. Confidentiality
+14. Confidentiality

-- 6.1 Please see the Trust's Data Protection Policy. - 6.2 Personal information about all pupils' families is regarded by those who work in this academy as confidential.
-All staff and volunteers need to be aware of the confidential nature of personal information and will aim to maintain this confidentiality: - (a) Staff understand that they need to know only enough to prepare them to act with sensitivity to a pupil and to refer concerns appropriately.
+Please see the Trust's Data Protection Policy

+Personal information about all pupils' families is regarded by those who work in this academy as confidential.
+All staff and volunteers need to be aware of the confidential nature of personal information and will aim to maintain this confidentiality:

+- a) Staff understand that they need to know only enough to prepare them to act with sensitivity to a pupil and to refer concerns appropriately.
 The DSLs and Principals will disclose information about a pupil to other members of staff on a need-to-know basis only.
-It is inappropriate to provide all staff with detailed information about the pupil, incidents, the family and the consequent actions. - (b) All academy staff operate within the information-sharing advice document July 2018 'Information sharing is essential for effective safeguarding and promoting the welfare of children and young people.
-It is a key factor identified in many Serious Case Reviews (SCRs), where poor information sharing has resulted in missed opportunities to take action that keeps children and young people safe.' https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/721581/I nformation_sharing_advice_practitioners_safeguarding_services.pdf
+It is inappropriate to provide all staff with detailed information about the pupil, incidents, the family and the consequent actions - b) All academy staff operate within the information-sharing advice document July 2018 'Information sharing is essential for effective safeguarding and promoting the welfare of children and young people.
+It is a key factor identified in many Serious Case Reviews (SCRs), where poor information sharing has resulted in missed opportunities to take action that keeps children and young people safe.'

+https://assets.publishing.service.gov.uk/media/66320b06c084007696fca731/Info sharing advice content M ay 2024.pdf